Office hours and location

 team at the University of Wisconsin Law School as assistant dean of career and professional development in April 2013.

-He comes to UW Law from Indiana’s Maurer School of Law, where he
+He came to UW Law from Indiana’s Maurer School of Law, where he

 directed their Office of Career and Professional Development for nearly a